At Fareway, we strive to uphold our company values every day:

-Paul's father was a pioneer who traveled to the new territory by wagon train.
-Some of the pioneers were in a great hurry so they drove on every day, leaving behind those who stopped for a day of rest and worship.
-Weeks passed, and as the settlers continued to move westward, the families who had taken Sunday off began to catch up with those who had pushed ahead-only to find broken-down wagons, lame animals and weary people.
-Paul's father told him he decided right then and there that the Bible was right; neither man nor beast was made to work seven days a week.
+The idea of resting on Sunday is something our founder, Paul S. Beckwith, firmly believed; in part because of his religious beliefs and a story told to him by his father.
+Paul's father was a pioneer who traveled to new territory by wagon train.
+Some pioneers were in a hurry, and drove on every day, leaving behind those who stopped for a day of rest and worship.
+As settlers continued to move westward, families who had taken Sunday off began to catch-up with those who had pushed ahead; finding broken-down wagons, lame animals, and weary people.
+Paul's father told him he decided that the Bible was right; neither man nor beast was made to work seven days a week.